paulojqferreira/mavo-data/edx.md

 Retail
 .... (ver imagem)
 * 60% of all the ocupation could see 30% or more of their activities automated (2016) McKinsey Report - **SCARY**
-* Importent Competency is CREATIVITY: Companies need people that inovate, that think about new business model, new produts, new solutions, new design: Eduate people in ideazion.
+* Important Competency is CREATIVITY: Companies need people that inovate, that think about new business model, new produts, new solutions, new design: Eduate people in ideazion.
 Digital literacy
 ...
 44% of people in EU aged 16-74 had insufficient digital literacy competencies
 * COmo é que trazemos as pessoas dos empregos atuais para os novos em termos de competencias???
 * A CALLTO ACTION: LEARN OR LOSE